mtreinish/subunit-rust/README.md

 [appveyor-image]: https://img.shields.io/appveyor/ci/mtreinish/subunit-rust/master.svg
 [appveyor]: https://ci.appveyor.com/project/mtreinish/subunit-rust

-This repo contains a implementation of the subunit protocol in Rust.
+This repo contains a implementation of the subunit v2 protocol in Rust.
 It provides an interface for both writing and reading subunit streams natively in rust.
-The rust protocol is documented in the [testing-cabal/subunit](https://github.com/testing-cabal/subunit/blob/master/README.rst#version-2) repository.
+The subunit v2 protocol is documented in the [testing-cabal/subunit](https://github.com/testing-cabal/subunit/blob/master/README.rst#version-2) repository.